 While offshore companies can be found on all major exchanges, the principal jurisdictions are London, New York and Hong Kong.

 The London Stock Exchange and its Alternative Investment Market for smaller growing companies have always been an international hotspot, with almost 60 countries featuring on it.
-Crown Dependency companies feature heavily with more companies listed on the exchange than the rest of Europe and Russia combined.
+Crown Dependency companies feature heavily with many companies listed on the exchange.

 In the US, Bermuda, BVI and Cayman companies frequently show up on the NYSE and Nasdaq.
 From cutting-edge e-commerce to heavy-engineering transportation, an enormous range of companies have gone public following incorporation offshore and the recent surge of interest in Special Purpose Acquisition Companies (SPACs) has added to the mix.
 These ‘blank cheque’ investment companies are often incorporated in Cayman or BVI before their listing in the US.